-In the United States, there have been more than 2.2M confirmed cases of the coronavirus, resulting in nearly 120,000 deaths as of this writing, according to Johns Hopkins University and Medicine.
-In early June, the U.S. began to see a rise in new confirmed cases of the virus after weeks of declines, and now nearly every state is experiencing rises in confirmed cases.
-Some suggest this rise is connected to Memorial Day gatherings, while still others point to the effects of states' reopening businesses.
+In the United States, there have been more than 6M confirmed cases of the coronavirus, resulting in nearly 185,000 deaths as of this writing, according to Johns Hopkins University and Medicine.
+Over the summer, the U.S. began to see a rise in new confirmed cases of the virus after weeks of declines, and now nearly every state is experiencing rises in confirmed cases.
+Some suggest this rise is connected to the increase of warmer weather social gatherings, while still others point to the effects of states' reopening businesses.
 Regardless, a rise in cases is a concern for us all.

 According to Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Disease, we are still within the first wave of the pandemic.
-The recent increases in confirmed cases are simply spikes within the first wave.
+The summer increases in confirmed cases are simply spikes within the first wave.
 Others in the scientific community believe we are already in the second wave.
-And while there appears to be some disagreement within the medical community on whether we're already in a second wave, one thing doctors and scientists seem to agree on is that we will likely see a surge of new cases as we head into the fall of 2020.
+And while there appears to be some disagreement within the medical community on whether we're already in a second wave, one thing doctors and scientists seem to agree on is that we will likely see a surge of new cases in the fall of 2020.